Digital muggles, citizens, workers and makers

 They used this framework to analyse the 361 Standard Occupation Codes, a common classification system used to map all occupations in the UK according to their skill level and skill content, to show the following:

-Percentage of the UK workforce in each category
+Percentage of the UK workforce in jobs in each category

-According to these figures 93% of the workforce require, at a minimum, the digital skills encompassed in the Digital Citizen category, with only 7% requiring no competence for their jobs.
+According to these figures 93% of the UK workforce require, at a minimum, the digital skills encompassed in the Digital Citizen category, with only 7% requiring no competence for their jobs.
 It’s interesting to see just how many people fall into the citizen and worker categories and to think about the levels of sophistication of the digital skills required as outlined in the report.
+Digital fluency is crucial, not only for the economy and for big businesses to thrive, but for everyone who wants to work, run businesses and simply live, participate and communicate in this digital world.

 You may find it interesting to take a quick test to explore your own digital capabilities.
-Please do come back and use the Comments functionality to discuss the questions below.
+But do come back and use the Comments functionality to consider the below questions.

 If you are (or have been) an employee/employer: